Disclaimer: I received my DRM protected copy from Netgalley for free of cost in exchange of an honest review so here it is as promised.

 - It’s not easy to walk in David’s shoes, at best we can wear only one

 - “You” is lost on readers if they don’t pay close attention to it

 - He strikes us as the kind of guy who we wouldn’t feel to excited to be friends with

 I would recommend this book to:

-People who feel like they need to be in particular social circles to fulfill their esteem needs and eventually reach self actualization.
+People who feel like they need to be in particular social circles to fulfil their esteem needs and eventually reach self-actualization.
 I also recommend you read about honne and tatamae.

 If being part of a circle doesn’t feel natural to you, ask yourself why that is.
 Don’t be afraid to be yourself by yourself without any externalities like peer pressure weighing down on you!